Select a timezone from the map or dropdown and click the Set timezone button to adjust the event date/times to your current timezone.

 INDIGO is a part of the Government Outcomes Lab at the Blavatnik School of Government, University of Oxford.
 The Government Outcomes Lab represents a ground-breaking example of research-to-practice innovation.
 Our work demonstrates the power of an academic institution walking shoulder to shoulder with governments and related organisations to enhance policy and practice towards better outcomes for people.
 Explore the Government Outcomes Lab's events, news and tools here.

+Interested in using data to better understand outcomes-based projects?
+Want to meet and work with other people with the same interest?
 Our bi-annual Hack-and-Learn event is designed to give anyone interested in learning more about the use of data in the field of social outcomes a chance to connect with others and work on a real-life project.
 Harnessing skills and experiences from a diverse pool of actors, we provide a space for learning and community building around the use of data and an opportunity to solve problems, co-produce and make better sense of the use of data.

 The Hack-and-Learn is a two-week online event where participants will have the chance to choose from a selection of data-related challenges set by our team at the Government Outcomes Lab and our partners.
+A letter of participation will be provided to those participants who actively engage in one or more challenges.

 While some data enthusiasts might enjoy doing the coding and data wrangling, others might prefer researching, writing and tackling policy issues around the project.
 Those interested in graphic design can also help out by creating stunning data visualisations.

 Have a different idea of what you would like to explore with a team of data and policy enthusiasts?
-Please let us know and we will give you 10 minutes from our kick off session.
+Please let us know and we will give you 10 minutes from our kick-off session.
 You will pitch your idea and become the leader of your team.

 The International Network for Data on Impact and Government Outcomes (INDIGO) is a community of peers with an interest in sharing data about the design, implementation and evaluation of cross-sector collaborations to address complex social problems.
 We are interested in fostering a culture of transparency, learning, and capacity development across public, private, and third sectors.
 In addition to publishing open data and open-source code, we want to explore and highlight opportunities to join-up various open data standards initiatives.
 (We are collaborating and borrowing wheels -- not reinventing the wheels.)